devloop0/karma-lang/README.md

-This is the karma-lang language.
+This is the karma language.

 Once you have downloaded your repository, this is how you get the build running:
 	1) Create a build directory: mkdir build